bennigraf/drumwriter/README.md

 Because such things seldomly run nicely directly from the filesystem, there's a small script that starts a docker container with a light http deamon that hosts the actual html & JS app.
 After running it via `app/run-with-docker.sh`, the app is accessible at http://localhost:8090/.

+The building is done by webpack.
+To install the requirements, run `$ yarn install`.
+To make a build once, run `$ yarn run build`.
+To watch files for changes, run `$ yarn run watch`.

+HTML, CSS and some JS libraries are still "statically" included/copied from `/src` to `/dist` – this should be migrated to webpack at some point.

 ### The DSL

 ...is supposed to be live-code-friendly, simple to learn, reactive.